-The external 12 V supply is attached to the auxiliary power input connector through a 6-pin PEG cable.
+An external 12 V DC supply is attached to the auxiliary power input connector through a 6-pin PEG cable.
+The 12 V power is converted by a 12 V to 24 V regulated converter and delivered to each power transmitting unit.

-Note: The 12 V supply is typically delivered by the power supply of the Host PC.
+The 12 V DC supply is typically delivered by the power supply of the Host PC.